Garden & Nature Community Reading Group

 Join other garden and wildlife enthusiasts to discuss books and ideas about gardening, plants, nature, and the environment in the Garden & Nature Community Reading Group.
 This group is a partnership between Olbrich Botanical Gardens, Steenbock Library, and the UW Arboretum.

-The theme for our 2023 fall series is Different Worlds.
-We will be reading and discussing three fun, eye-opening books that invite us to consider and experience plants and nature in a new way.
-All discussions are free and participants are encouraged to read the selected book prior to participating in the discussion.
-Books are not supplied but are available at Schumacher Library and other area libraries.
+The theme for our 2024 winter series is No Place Like Home.
+We will be reading and discussing three books that encourage us to consider how our words and actions create hope for the environment we call home.
+All discussions are free and open to the public, and participants are encouraged to read the selected book prior to participating in the discussion.
+Books are not supplied but are available at Schumacher Library, partner libraries, and the Madison Public Library system.

 Discussions are free but registration is required.